From Bernardo Silva to Joao Felix: How Benfica made €900m from their academy stars | Goal.com

 "For me Benfica is the top.
 The other clubs don't have the same level.
 When they grow up here they grow with Benfica in their hearts.
 One of the main factors is the passion that takes them to the high level."

-Youth football is a fundamental strategy when it comes to ensuring the long-term future of the two-time European and 36-time Portuguese champions.
+Youth football is a fundamental strategy when it comes to ensuring the long-term future of the two-time European and 37-time Portuguese champions.

 With football's rich list increasingly being dominated by clubs from England, Spain, Germany, Italy and France, the Aguias face a battle to remain competitive when it comes to continental competition and attracting the best players at home and from abroad.